 I am a Senior Lecturer at Lund University, specialising in Software Technology.
 My university home page is here.

-In addition, I am a software consultant and one half of R2 Software & Systeme UG (haftungsbeschränkt).My current research interests include:
+In addition, I am a software consultant and one third of R2 Software & Systeme UG (haftungsbeschränkt).My current research interests include:

 - Interactive program transformation tools

 - New approaches to program synthesis and re-engineering

 StudentsNew positions available: I am looking for a postdoc broadly in the area of software technology but with interest in industry-academia collaboration.
 Please contact me if you have any questions!